Arts Scholars

 Introduces students to research in the real world through weekly 90-minute discussion seminars, each featuring invited presenters from areas of discipline-based expertise addressing a common topic.
 Students will build their own expertise with Arts disciplines by considering the central topic in a range of possible contexts through class discussion, group work, and individual reflection.

-In 2023 the course focusses on the theme of food.
-Previous years' classes have examined the themes of laughter, food, anxiety and war.
+In 2025, the course focusses on the theme of celebration and commemoration.
+Previous year’s classes have taken storytelling, laughter, food, anxiety, and war and conflict as their theme.

 *Students who apply for admission to Arts Scholars in their second year of study may seek a concession to replace ARTSCHOL 100 with an alternative approved Arts course.